ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 If you overlay 2 images, you can compare them with `clip-path`.

 You can compare 2 images (jpgs, pngs) of course, but you can also compare 2 SVGs, and even 2 entire pages or components (if you don't mind duplicating them entirely!).
+You can also compare filters over an image (like black and white, blur, and others).

-Just change the contents of the `before` and `after` containers.
+Just change the contents of the `before` and `after` divs.

 And in the example below, the comparison slider swipes horizontally, but you can also swipe vertically if you want.